Servando-Technologies/wagbook_api_interview/README.md

 # Wagbook API Coding Challenge

 Welcome to the Wagbook API team!
-This short coding exercise is designed to give us a sense of your skills in a realistic Node.js environment.
+This short coding exercise is designed to give us a sense of some basic REST API and realtime websocket skills in a realistic Node.js environment.

-This challenge should take anywhere from 10-30 minutes.
+This challenge should take anywhere from 15-30 minutes.

 ## Setup